 - Moderator: Daniel Turner, Director, Animondial

 Daniel Turner is an environmental biologist with knowledge and experience in field conservation, animal welfare science, environmental education and public affairs.
 For over a decade he has been working with the international travel industry to build capacity and develop guidance to help manage tourism’s impact on animals and the natural environment.
-This has included the authorship of ABTA’s Global Welfare Guidance for Animals in Tourism and its supporting materials.
 In 2017, Daniel established ANIMONDIAL, a consultancy that continues to advise and guide the travel industry in the advancement of animal welfare awareness and protection.

 - Helen Usher, Director, Animondial